spencerahill/my-website/README.md

 # Usage
 Please feel free to copy any part of this repo for your own uses -- although make sure you delete my actual website contents and replace them with your own!
 See the License for actual legal details.
+#i would like to contribute into this project and will try at my end with some new changes.
+Thanks a ton.